How many times have you told your children, your staff, and your colleagues to “pay attention” and they don’t?

 Adults are the same.
 When you go to an office meeting, you will notice that everyone there has their own things to do, like writing reports, making telephone calls, buying food home after work, worrying about their children…

-At the meeting, you want their attention because you have something to pass to them.
+At the meeting, you want their attention because you have something to pass on to them.
 What if your information isn’t as important to them as you think.
 Should your staff pay attention to you?

 What you can do to get your staff to pay attention